Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JfLx0VAvE34.md

 ### Transcript

-> will satisfactory be supported on the steam deck uh hopefully yeah maybe yeah maybe we'll have to see we we're still waiting on that
+> will satisfactory be supported on the steam deck, hopefully yeah maybe yeah maybe we'll have to see we we're still waiting on that